Skip to content

 Agent Overview

-Most tools that ship a model want you to trust them without looking under the hood.
-They ship with a chat interface, the model responds, and if the output looks fine you assume the system is working.
-The failure mode is that when the system isn’t working — when a model regression silently drops GameMaster’s success rate from 92% to 71%, when Hawken’s latency has been creeping up for days, when Lagan is failing silently on research requests because of a missing API key — you don’t find out until you feel it in the output quality, and by then you’ve already shipped a chapter that wasn’t as good as it should have been.
-Agent Overview is the panel that makes the agent pipeline’s own performance visible so you can catch regressions at the numbers before they show up in the prose.
+Most tools want you to trust them without looking under the hood.
+They ship with a chat interface, something responds, and if the output looks fine you assume the system is working.
+The failure mode is that when the system isn’t working — when a handler regression silently drops GameMaster’s success rate from 92% to 71%, when Hawken’s latency has been creeping up for days, when Lagan is failing on research requests — you don’t find out until you feel it in the output quality.
+Agent Overview makes the agent pipeline’s own performance visible so you can catch regressions in the numbers before they show up in the prose.

 Every agent tracks its own operations.
 Every operation records success or failure, duration, a short summary, and an error message if something went wrong.
 The data is persistent — across restarts, across sessions, across months — and the Agent Overview panel is the dashboard that reads it.